sushmarchandran/cloud-tsa/docs/kubecon.md

-# Instructions to run Istio Analytics demos for KubeCon
+# Instructions to run Istio Analytics demos at KubeCon

 ## Start the Istio Analytics server locally